fenio/setup-kubesolo/README.md

 ### Container Runtime Handling

-The action automatically stops any running container runtimes (Docker, Podman, containerd) before installing KubeSolo.
-This is safe on ephemeral GitHub Actions runners and ensures KubeSolo can manage the container runtime properly.
+The action automatically removes any conflicting container runtimes (Docker, Podman, containerd) before installing KubeSolo.
+This is safe on ephemeral GitHub Actions runners and required by KubeSolo to avoid networking conflicts.

 ### Resource Considerations